aevrah/100-days-of-code/log.md

 ### Day 37: February 6, 2018
 **Today's Progress**: Finished the seventh challenge from the ['JavaScript30 by Wes Bos'](https://javascript30.com/) of completing array methods exercises using some, every, find, and findIndex

+### Day 38: February 7, 2018
+**Today's Progress**: Finished a lesson on JSON and API requests from the Front-End Nanodegree from Udacity

 <!--### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)-->